Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Dental Issues

 Unfortunately, dental issues are common for dogs at any life stage, and a quivering lip may be a sign of pain in the mouth.
-If your dog is drooling, has foul breath, and isn’t eating as it usually does, a dental condition could cause its quivering lip.
+If your dog is drooling, has foul breath, and isn’t eating like they usually do, a dental condition could cause their quivering lip.

 Vet Checking Dog Mouth